Beautiful Liar: Music video

-The music video for "Beautiful Liar" was directed by Jake Nava, who directed the most of Beyoncé's other videos.
+The music video for "Beautiful Liar" was directed by Jake Nava, who directed most of Beyoncé's other videos.
 It was filmed over two days, during the two-week production of B'Day Anthology Video Album.
 Due to a busy schedule, the production team did not have enough time for the choreography.
 The dance sequences were choreographed spontaneously and the routines were rehearsed in 40 minutes.
 Beyoncé learned some of the choreography from Shakira, who created most of them and taught Beyoncé some belly dancing moves.
 Beyoncé originated the idea of playing a lookalike after an experience when she saw a boy dancing, and thought he was performing before a mirror, but realized he was dancing with another person.
 The music video premiered on MTV's Total Request Live on February 28, 2007.

 The first half of the video features Beyoncé and Shakira in separate scenes.
 It begins with the women's faces masked by smoke.
 As the video progresses they are featured against several different backgrounds, including dawn (Beyoncé) and dusk (Shakira); sheets blown in the wind; bamboo covered with yellow orchids; a room with blue neon lighting and Avestan writing on the walls; and a background of stormy weather.
 Slow dance moves and belly dancing, during a breakdown after the bridge, are featured throughout the video.
 The women wear matching hairstyles and black outfits for the entirety of the video.

 Alex Denney of Yahoo!
 Music wrote that the dance moves of Beyoncé and Shakira in the video were convincing and erotic "without reaching the point of tackiness."
 He added that the music video "is a real treat for men and women alike.
 The catchy beat and their lithe, sexy dance just provides an amazing entertaining video."
 Nick Levine of Digital Spy praised the "gratuitous belly-wiggling" choreography in the video.
 James Montgomery of MTV News noted that the music video "is enough to give you whiplash" due to Beyoncé's and Shakira's dance abilities.
 Sal Cinquemani of Slant Magazine praised the scene during the bridge of the song, where Beyoncé and Shakira "begin mirroring each other's movements".
 Erin Strecker of Billboard noted how the clip "taught us all just how perfectly seductive the two could be".
 "Beautiful Liar" was nominated for the Video Of The Year award at the 2007 BET Awards, but another Beyoncé video, "Irreplaceable" won it.
 At the 2007 MTV Video Music Award, it won the Most Earthshattering Collaboration, a new category in the awards show that year.
 Beyoncé received the award alone because Shakira was in Canada during the ceremonies.